Cost of Living at Utah State University

 - Join a rewards program for a local grocery store.
 Most stores have free rewards programs, where participants receive coupons or additional savings on items they buy.

 - Search thrift stores.
-For clothing and household goods, consider looking at Deseret Industries, Somebody’s Attic or the Logan Outlet.
+For clothing and household goods, consider looking at Deseret Industries, Somebody’s Attic or the Big Deal Outlet.
 Though seen as second-hand goods, the merchandise available at these retailers is often of good quality and cheaper than what you’d find at other stores.

 Public transportation is free within Cache Valley.
 With the Cache Valley Transit District and the Aggie Shuttle, campus and surrounding neighborhoods are accessible without a car.